 - Right after you upload the code into Holmes’s mainframe, just before he reverts back to his friendly self, Holmes says “Mary had a Little Lamb” – referring to the popular nursery rhyme.

 - The preview game Money Ladder was released on September 29, 2011.
-Members could call onthree experts to help them with the trivia questions.
-There were 12 total questions, separated in 3 rounds with 4 questions each.
+Members could call on three experts to help them with the trivia questions.
+There were 12 total questions, separated in three rounds with four questions each.
 Some questions were about Poptropica; others were about general knowledge.
 If you make it to the top of the Money Ladder (by answering all 12 questions correctly), the prizes were a Robot Costume, Robot Dance special move, and Binary Rain power.